Originally published: 24 March 2026

 š Explore full PPE range: PPE

-High noise levels are common across many workplaces, particularly where machinery, tools or vehicles are in use.
-Without protection, repeated exposure can lead to long-term hearing damage.
+High noise levels are common across many workplaces, particularly where machinery, tools, vehicles or repetitive industrial processes are in use.
+Without suitable protection, repeated exposure can lead to permanent hearing damage over time.

 Common sources of workplace noise include: